AuDigitalHealth/ci-fhir-r4/pages/_includes/profiles.md

 </html>

-### ADHA Use Case FHIR Profiles
+### ADHA use case profiles

-FHIR profiles defined in this implementation guide for defined use cases.
+The following FHIR profiles are defined in this implementation guide to support one or more defined use cases.

 <html>
   <div id="segment-content" class="segment">